moscarellar/moscarellar-filmsociety-raymundo/README.md

 Testing was important in order to ensure that the site was responsive in different screen sizes.
 Tested on Chrome, Safari (Computer Screens and Mobile).
 I ensured all links were working fine.

 HTML: No errors were returned when passing through the official W3C validator.
+For gallery site there is a warning for line 33, asking to include a h element.
+However, for a better aesthetic I decided not to include it.

 CSS: No errors were found when passing through the official W3C validator.

 Lighthouse